 Aloe vera juice is a convenient way of ensuring optimal health for yourself and your family.
 However, not everybody can consume it as it may cause certain adverse effects.

 - Potassium Deficiency

-Aloe vera can be potentially dangerous when taken orally.
-One report links aloe vera with miscarriage.
-The juice can also increase the risk of birth defects.
-Avoid its use if you are pregnant or breastfeeding.
+Aloe vera can be potentially dangerous when orally taken by pregnant or breastfeeding women.
+One report links aloe vera to miscarriage (48).
+Avoid use if you are pregnant or breastfeeding.

 - Allergic Reactions

 The intake of aloe juice may cause allergies in some individuals.
 The symptoms may include diarrhea, abdominal cramps, and red urine.
 Some may also experience aggravated constipation (1).

 The juice may result in kidney injury if it contains latex.
 However, research is lacking in this aspect.
 Those with a history of kidney issues must avoid aloe vera juice.

 - Digestive Problems

 The laxative effects of aloe vera juice may also lead to constipation in certain individuals.
 It may also cause abdominal cramps (muscle weakness) and electrolyte imbalances (1).
 Another digestive problem aloe vera juice can cause is diarrhea (49).